Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Following the train tracks on your right, pass by the historic fountain, the Fuente de los Llocos, built in 1776.

 Prior to reaching the train station, find a pedestrian tunnel on your right.
 This tunnel will take you under the railroad tracks.
-Most likely the colorful graffiti will still be there to guide you!
+Most likely the colorful graffiti, below, will still be there to guide you!

 After emerging from the tunnel, it immediately connects to a pedestrian bridge over the A-66 motorway, and takes you directly into the center of Olloniego.

 There are many cafés along the Oviedo Street in town for your second breakfast.
-We stopped at the first cafe that was open, at about 8.9 kilometers thus far.
+We stopped at the first cafe that was open, after about 8.9 kilometers thus far.

 Our stop here was not quite halfway into day six, with about 9.2 kilometers to go to Oviedo on the Camino del Salvador.
 There are no more available cafés after Olloniego until the outskirts of Oviedo so you may want to resupply your pack with snacks here if needed.